 Thiamine or B1 – The journal Neurology, showed a thiamine deficiency contributes to a decrease in serotonin which can lead to depression and anxiety, as well as weight gain.
-Drug muggers include antivirals, oral contraceptives and hormone replacement, raw oysters, antacids and antibiotics.
+Drug muggers include antivirals, oral contraceptives, hormone replacement, raw oysters, antacids and antibiotics.

 Pantothenic acid – This B vitamin makes for healthy adrenal glands; it’s often low in people with hypoglycemia.
-Speaking of blood sugar, if you are looking for a good dietary supplement to support healthy blood sugar and metabolism, please visit my other site and learn about my custom formula GlucoScript.
+Speaking of blood sugar, if you are looking for a good dietary supplement to support healthy blood sugar and metabolism, please visit my other site and learn about my custom formula GlucoScript MAX.
 Blood sugar abnormalities cause mood swings.
 You need this B vitamin to make noradrenaline as well as your memory molecule acetylcholine.
 Deficiencies in vitamin B-5 are tied to decreased alertness, fatigue, memory problems and depression.
-Acid blockers, cholestyramine and antibiotics are drug muggers.
+Acid blockers, cholestyramine, and antibiotics are drug muggers.

 Folate or B9 – This is folate not “folic acid” by the way.
-Up to 70 of depressed people have a genetic ‘personality’ such that they have what’s called an “MTHFR” polymorphism or what we call a SNP (pronounced “snip”).
+Up to 70 of depressed people have a genetic ‘personality’ such that they have what’s called an “MTHFR” polymorphism or what we call an SNP (pronounced “snip”).
 This situation compromises your body’s ability to turn folate from your foods into L-methylfolate which you need to make neurotransmitters, especially your passion hormone dopamine.
 Drug muggers include metformin, fluoxetine, warfarin, oral contraceptives and high doses of niacin.

-Please remember to leave you comments below 🙂
+Please remember to leave your comments below 🙂